surely-you/notes-on-st-code/integration.py.md

 # Annotations on script_integration.py
-This script represents the final "assembly" of your data.
-While the previous scripts handled individual samples and deconvolution, 03_integration.py merges all samples into a single Unified PDAC Atlas.
+merges all samples

-The goal here is to remove batch effects—technical differences caused by different patients, labs, or sequencing runs—so that biological differences (like Normal vs. Cancer) can be studied clearly.
+**goal**: remove batch effects—technical differences caused by different patients, labs, or sequencing runs—so that biological differences (like Normal vs. Cancer) can be studied clearly.

 ## Load libraries and set up environment
 ### Harmony (Faster)
 * linear integration method.
-It assumes that if you have two different datasets, the "biological clusters" (like T-cells) are actually the same shape, just shifted to different spots in space due to technical noise.
+It assumes that if u have two different datasets, the "biological clusters" (like T-cells) are actually the same shape, just shifted to different spots in space due to technical noise.
 * How it works:
-  * **PCA First**: Harmony starts with your standard PCA coordinates.
+  * **PCA First**: Harmony starts with standard PCA coordinates.
   * **Clustering**: It groups all spots into "soft clusters."
   * **The Correction**: For each cluster, it calculates a "center" for each batch (e.g., the center of Sample A's T-cells vs. Sample B's T-cells).
   * **Moving the Spots**: It acts like a magnet, pulling the spots from different batches toward a shared center for that specific cluster.
   * **Iteration**: It repeats this until the batches are mixed together, but the biological clusters remain distinct.
-* **Key Strength**: It is incredibly fast and preserves the original "shape" of your data.
+* **Key Strength**: It is incredibly fast and preserves the original "shape" of the data.
 It doesn't change the gene counts; it only changes the coordinates used for plotting and clustering.

 COGS 108: PCA what and how (https://github.com/COGS108/Lectures-Sp26/blob/main/16-Dimensionality-Reduction.pdf)

 ### scVI (more powerful)
-* scVI (single-cell Variational Inference) is a non-linear method based on Deep Learning.
-It doesn't just move points around; it tries to rebuild your data from scratch.
+* scVI (single-cell Variational Inference) is a non-linear method based on Deep Learning that it tries to rebuild the data from scratch.

 * **How it works**: It uses a Neural Network to model the "raw counts" of the data.
 It assumes that every count is a mixture of Biology and Batch.
-  * **The Encoder**: A Neural Network looks at your raw gene counts and "compresses" them into a small set of numbers (the Latent Space).
+  * **The Encoder**: A Neural Network looks at the raw gene counts and "compresses" them into a small set of numbers (the Latent Space).
   * **The Bottleneck**: During this compression, the model is forced to separate "Biology" from "Batch."
     * It is told: "Here is the Count, and here is the Batch ID.
 Try to explain the Count using as few biological variables as possible."
   * **The Decoder**: Another Neural Network tries to take those compressed biological variables and reconstruct the original counts.
   * **The Result**: The "Latent Space" (X_scVI) is a set of coordinates where the batch effect has been mathematically filtered out by the neural network.
-* **Why use it for PDAC?** Since your data comes from many different sources (GEO, 10x, etc.), scVI is better at handling the "complex noise" found across different technological platforms.
+* **Why use it for PDAC?** Since the data comes from many different sources (GEO, 10x, etc.), scVI is better at handling the "complex noise" found across different technological platforms.
 ```
 """
 03_integration.py